mg52/go-list/README.md

 # GoList

-GoList is a demonstration project for http template in golang with angular js and bootstrap.
+GoList is a demonstration project for html template in golang with angular js and bootstrap.

 It shows not only a simple template, even a web site can be rendered and can be interacted by golang server.